-For many men struggling with PPND, the feelings of sadness quickly get entwined with other complicated emotions.
-In many situations this condition goes untreated, men tend to be socialized to hide their emotions, to be strong and stoic.
-Expressing the feelings associated with PPND sure feels like weakness, as such, men often deal with this pain in solitary, a great incubator for amplifying depression.
-Additionally, because this condition is not well known, many men think they are the only people to ever have these feelings, an idea that will often lead to shame.
-“The birth of my child is supposed to be a joyous event,” is the thought that many men have, but when it is followed up with, “Why am I so damn miserable,” feelings of guilt quickly arise.
+Many men think they are the only people to ever have these feelings, an idea that will often lead to shame.
+They say, “The birth of my child is supposed to be a joyous event.”
+Feelings of guilt can quickly arise when it’s followed with, “Why am I so damn miserable?”
 Guilt, shame, and loneliness on top of sadness…ugh, that can be a deep hole to climb out of.

-- Some men struggling with PPND have talked about the difficulty of coping with the loss of control that often comes with a newborn.
-Any parent knows that life gets turned upside down with a new baby.
-Routine, consistency, and predictability often get thrown out the window.
+Some men struggling with PPND have talked about the difficulty of coping with the loss of control that often comes with a newborn.
+Any parent can tell you that life gets turned upside down when a new baby joins the family.
+Routine, consistency, and predictability get thrown directly out the window.
 For the guy who likes to have it all figured out and buttoned down, this can be a difficult transition to cope with.

 PPND, like other forms of depression, is a treatable condition that should not be ignored.
-Those dealing with PPND may find benefit in the following strategies:
+Here are some strategies to help.

 Find Support and Talk

-o Talk about your feelings, do your best to open up and express what is going on inside.
-Don’t be afraid to turn to your wife, friends, and family for the support everyone needs during times of struggle.
+Talk about your feelings, do your best to open up and express what is going on inside.
+Don’t be afraid to turn for help.
+During times of struggle, your spouse, friends, and family are there to offer a shoulder to lean on.

 Find a Balance

-o If PPND is significantly impacting your marriage, your job, or your ability to parent, you should probably consider getting help from a professional.
+Consider getting help from a professional if Paternal Postnatal Depression is significantly impacting your marriage, your job, or your ability to parent.
 A trained mental health provider can assist you in coping with and overcoming the symptoms of PPND.

 Remember that you are not alone!
 Most researchers believe that 10% of new dads deal with PPND, some estimates are much higher.
 You do not need to tackle your sadness in silence.